65 Great Leaders of the World Everyone Should Know

 Sri Lanka, 1916–2000

 Bandaranaike was the first woman in the modern world to be elected head of government.
-When she was elected, she’d entered politics only the year before after her husband was assassinated by a Buddhist monk while he was prime minister.
-She was prime minister in Sri Lanka from 1960 to 1965 and again from 1970 to 1977 and from 1994 to 2000.
+When she was elected, she’d entered politics only the year before, after her husband was assassinated by a Buddhist monk while he was prime minister.
+Among other political positions, she served terms as prime minister in Sri Lanka from 1960 to 1965, 1970 to 1977, and 1994 to 2000.

 Learn more about Sirimavo Bandaranaike at Kiddle.